 The pressure in your child’s eye may also be checked.
 This can be done in two ways – either a special puffer is used to puff air directly at the eye and the response to indicate a change in pressure, or yellow eye drops can be administered and then an instrument with a blue light is used to touch the front of the eye and the pressure is read using this tool.

-In some cases the ophthalmologist may decide your child needs to be checked whilst under anaesthetic so that they can have a better look at the retina.
+In some cases the ophthalmologist may decide your child needs to be checked while under anaesthetic so that they can have a better look at the retina.
 This will have to be done on a day care ward but the appointment and procedure will be explained to you.
 Your child may also have a vision test.
 This will probably be carried out by an orthoptist.

-An appointment will be made for your child to be seen within a week and the retinoblastoma service team will contact usually by telephone you before your appointment.
-Your child will need to undergo a general anaesthetic at this stage so that their eyes can be thoroughly checked to confirm or rule out retinoblastoma.
+An appointment will be made for your child to be seen within a week and the retinoblastoma service team will contact you, usually by telephone, before your appointment.
+Your child will need a general anaesthetic at this stage so that their eyes can be thoroughly checked to confirm or rule out retinoblastoma.